AEEE-SummerSchool/FPGA_Camp24/Lab1_sobel/tutorial/vision_library_win.md

-## Create and Run a Vitis Vision Library Example on Windows 10
+# Create and Run a Vitis Vision Library Example on Windows 10

 This blog will run through creating an HLS component that utilizes the Vitis Vision Library.
 This uses the Vitis Unified IDE.
 Most steps are the same if you are using Vitis Classic.

 **Note: **Our tools have extremely limited testing on Windows, and therefore are limited to specific documentation and support.
-It is strongly recommended to use Linux if the option is available.
+It is recommended to use Linux if the option is available.

 This was tested on: